Bam92/abelmbula/content/blog/bubble-sort/index.md

 - array: `[4, 3, 5, 9, 1]`
 - output: `[1, 3, 4, 5, 9]`

-Here is how bubble sort will sort this sample array step by step.
+Here is how the bubble sort will sort this sample array step by step.
 Items in **bold** are those that are being compared.

 **First iteration**: